mingamellsIDBS/ThePizzaFactory/README.md

 # ThePizzaFactory
-A simple working through of the Factory Design
+A simple working through of the Factory Design Pattern